-Now, the company offers 4 different rowing machines, and the quality and design has improved significantly.
+Now, the company offers three different rowing machines, and the quality and design has improved significantly.
 I guess the company realized that offering one OK rowing machine was not going to cut it.

-Your choices now include the improved VR100, the VR200, the VR400 and the top-of-the-line VR500 Pro rowing machine.
-They range in price from about $599 to $1899, so there is a model to fit every budget.
+Your choices now include the entry level VR200, the VR400 and the top-of-the-line VR500 Pro rowing machine, all of which feature a completely different look.
+They range in price from about $899 to $1899, so there is a model to fit every budget.

 Reviews of the newer models have been positive, as the company has strived over the past few years to increase the quality and usability to compete with some of the bigger names like Concept2 and WaterRower.
 They're doing a pretty good job thus far.

-BodyCraft VR200 - replacing the VR100 as the new base model with 6 levels of air and magnetic resistance and quiet performance.
+BodyCraft VR200 - replacing the VR100 as the new base model with a compact design, 6 levels of air and magnetic resistance and quiet performance.